Last Updated on

 - As your sister/brother, I wish you all the immunity to fight sickness and bad luck – and me!

 - While life may get hard at times, you can always count on our relationship to be easy-breezy.

 - You’ll always have me on your side except when Mom and Dad are scolding you!

 - No matter where we are in this big world, I’ll always love and support you.

 - I am lucky to have an awesome sibling like you.
 But you are luckier because you have a super-awesome sibling like me!

 - You’re the perfect idol for me and the source of my happiness, and I wish to achieve great heights just like you.
 Thanks for being my sibling!

 - When my life was full of ups and downs, you were there to support me in every situation.
 Thank you for always being there for me.
 Happy Siblings Day!

 National Siblings Day Quotes

-The bond between siblings has been celebrated in history and literature over centuries.
+The bond between siblings has been celebrated in history and literature for centuries.
 Don’t we all love to talk (and brag!) about our cool siblings?
-Check out these five amazing quotes, and see if you resonate with any of them!
+Check out these five amazing quotes, and see if you resonate with them!